Church fan

 A church fan is a term used mainly in the United States for a hand fan used within a Christian church building to cool oneself off.
 The fan typically has a wooden handle and a fan blade made of hard stock paper (i.e. card-stock, 2-ply), often with a staple adjoining the two materials.

 History

 Modern air-conditioning became widely available in America during the 1950s.
-However, many churches (primarily African-American congregations) were unable to afford the cooling machines for their church buildings.
-In addition to their function of cooling the body, the paper blade of the fans were used for printed illustrations and community advertisements.
-Historically, funeral homes often acquired the space on the back of the fans to advertise their services to the churches' members, in addition to other local businesses and services.
-Illustrations on the front blade of the fans are varied in subject matter, from illustrations of Jesus Christ to notable people within the respective churches’ communities.
+However, many churches (primarily Black congregations) were unable to afford the cooling machines for their church buildings.
+In addition to their function of cooling, the paper blade of the fans would be used for printed illustrations with a variety of subject matter, from Jesus Christ to notable people within the local church community.
+The reverse side of the fan often served as space for community advertisements, especially advertising for local funeral homes.

 Contemporary use

 With the spread of modern air-conditioning units within church buildings, church fans have become less popular.
 However, many churches still supply hand fans for their members.